 I currently work as a researcher on the RETOPEA 'Religious Toleration and Peace' project funded by H2020 European Commission funding.
 This project aims to find out more about young people’s attitudes towards religious diversity and develop pedagogic approaches promoting active engagement with religious history.
 RETOPEA involves work in schools, museums and youth clubs in 8 countries across Europe with the following partner institutions: KU Leuven (Belgium), The Open University (UK), Helsingin Yliopisto (Finland), Maecdonian Centre for International co-operation and Ss.
 Cyril and Methodius University in Skopje (Macedonia), University of Granada (Spain), Leibniz Institut für Europäische Geschichte (Germany), University of Warsaw (Poland), University of Tartu (Estonia), Le Foyer vzw (Belgium) and the Euro-Arab Management School (Spain).

 I am a Senior Fellow of the Higher Education Academy (SFHEA) and am involved as a mentor in the OU's APPLAUD/ HEA accreditation scheme.
-In 2017 I was awarded the first BASR Teaching and Learning Fellowship by the British Association of the Study of Religions in recognition of my contribution to the innovation and transformation of the student learning experience in the study of religions.
+In 2018, I became the Teaching and Learning rep on the exec board for the British Association for the Study of Religion (BASR).

-I have been involved in the following teaching scholarship projects:
+I have been involved in the following projects exploring the scholarship of teaching and learning:

 1) Current/ ongoing: 'Creativity, criticality and engaging the senses in higher education': using the OpenStudio Platform and digital photography (co-led with John Maiden)